 I use Cacao Barry chocolate because it gives a divine flavour to any chocolate creation – it has that smoothness and the creaminess of the added cocoa butter.
 It is wonderful and I highly recommend to try it.

 What was the best chocolate dessert that you have eaten and where?

-The best chocolate dessert I have ever eaten is a tasting chocolate dessert I was making when I was head pastry chef in l’atelier de Joel Robuchon 2 michelin stars… It was a dish composed of dark chocolate creme brûlée, chocolate ice cream, orange and cacao biscuit with a salted caramel sauce… Actually i’m making a chocolate eclair which is one of my favourite chocolate dessert, even if it is very simple it is very strong chocolate flavour, intense in the mouth but very light texture with the perfect balance of sugar.
+The best chocolate dessert I have ever eaten is a tasting chocolate dessert I was making when I was the head pastry chef at l’atelier de Joel Robuchon 2 Michelin stars… It was a dish composed of dark chocolate creme brûlée, chocolate ice cream, orange and cacao biscuit with a salted caramel sauce… Actually, I’m making a chocolate eclair which is one of my favourite chocolate desserts, even if it is very simple it is a very strong chocolate flavour, intense in the mouth but very light texture with the perfect balance of sugar.